vitejs/vite/docs/config/ssr-options.md

 ## ssr.external

-- **Type:** `string[]`
+- **Type:** `string[] | true`
 - **Related:** [SSR Externals](/guide/ssr#ssr-externals)

-Force externalize dependencies for SSR.
+Externalize dependencies for SSR.
+By default, all dependencies are externalized, except linked dependencies for HMR.
+This can opted-out by adding the dependency to this option, or set `true` to force externalize all dependencies.

 ## ssr.noExternal

 - **Type:** `string | RegExp | (string | RegExp)[] | true`
 - **Related:** [SSR Externals](/guide/ssr#ssr-externals)

 Prevent listed dependencies from being externalized for SSR.
 If `true`, no dependencies are externalized.
+This option has a higher priority than `ssr.external` except if a dependency is explicitly specified in the `ssr.external` array.

 ## ssr.target